Sorry, you need to enable JavaScript to visit this website.

 Man and woman in a lab

-Our vision is that none of our packaging, including plastics, ends up in landfill, oceans, lakes and rivers.
+Our vision is that none of our packaging, including plastics, ends up in landfill or as litter in oceans, lakes or rivers.
 We are working hard to deliver on it and help achieve a waste-free future.

-We have made strong progress in taking voluntary actions under our control, and we support governments in accelerating infrastructure development.
-This includes supporting the development of well-functioning collection, sorting and recycling schemes wherever we operate, and scaling up reusable and refillable alternatives where possible.
+5. We engage in the in the development of collection, sorting & recycling systems wherever we operate, and have made strong progress in taking voluntary actions in this area.
+We support governments in accelerating infrastructure development by supporting the development of well-functioning collection, sorting and recycling schemes wherever we operate, and scaling up reusable and refillable alternatives where possible.

 In addition to the work of the Institute, we are working with value chain partners, industry associations and the civil society to explore different packaging concepts to shape a waste-free future.
 Such system-wide change takes time, but we are committed to creating a world without waste and delivering on the commitments we have made to achieve this.